dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

 An example of the details you might get for a model:

 - Status bar (below the page title) &mdash; Information on the last time the model ran, whether the run was successful, how the data is materialized, number of rows, and the size of the model.
 - **General** tab &mdash; The model’s lineage graph that you can interact with.
-The graph includes one parent level and one child level from the model.
+The graph includes one parent node and one child node from the model.
 - **Code** tab &mdash; The source code and compiled code for the model.
 - **Columns** tab &mdash; The available columns in the model.
 This tab also shows tests results (if any) that you can select to view the test's details page.
 A :white_check_mark: denotes a passing test.
 - **Description** section &mdash; A [description of the model](/docs/collaborate/documentation#adding-descriptions-to-your-project).